-Born in Te Marua, Lower Hutt, in 1942, Christina Conrad grew up primarily in rural areas.
-Her birthname was Shoshanna Hayman, but has since been changed.
-Conrad is a filmmaker, sculptor, poet and performer.
-Often regarded as an ‘outsider’ artist due to her desire for isolated living and unique perspective on life.
-Conrad lived for twenty years without electricity or running water.
-Thus she painted only by daylight, keeping her work in the kitchen cupboards instead of food.
+Born Shoshanna Hayman in Te Marua, Lower Hutt, in 1942, Christina Conrad is known as a filmmaker, sculptor, poet, performer and artist.
+Conrad is often regarded as an ‘outsider’ artist due to her desire for isolated living and unique perspective on life.
+She lived in rural New Zealand for twenty years without electricity or running water, painting only by daylight.
+The kitchen cupboards for full of her work instead of food.

-Conrad’s work is incredibly unique and textural.
-Overlapping many different mediums including filmmaking, poetry, sculpture and painting, each are brimming with spiritual importance.
+Conrad’s work is unique and textural.
+Overlapping many different mediums including filmmaking, poetry, sculpture and painting.
 Her work portrays the desire to stray from normality and inability to define herself as one singular entity.

 Since the late 1990’s Conrad has focused more heavily on the art of filmmaking.
 In 2016 she screened her autobiography titled ‘Heretic’ at Lot 23 in Auckland.
 This film was written and directed by Christina alongside artist Agnieszka Baginska.
 This confronting documentary reveals the hidden life of Conrad.
 She delves into her childhood, her inability to conform within society and struggles with motherhood.
 In the same year, Conrad held a solo exhibition at Pierre Peeters Gallery in Auckland titled ‘All Along the Dark Avenues of the Soul’.
 This was an exhibition of clay sculptures featuring her signature surreal figures.